JhayceeCodes/JhayceeCodes/README.md

 - 👋 Hi, I’m @JhayceeCodes
-- 👀 I’m interested in web application development
+- 👀 I’m interested in python
-- 🌱 I’m currently learning django
+- 🌱 I’m currently learning Django
 - 💞️ I’m looking to collaborate on web app projects
-- 📫 How to reach me whatsapp::+234-9123985881
+- 📫 How to reach me via Instagram @jhayceecodes

 <!---
 JhayceeCodes/JhayceeCodes is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.